JacobFV/Scattered-AGI-Ideas/notes/README.md

 ## 5 September 2020

 After reading the headlines on gpt3 standing in between narrow and general ai, I note: **the question is not is it general intelligence, but how general is its intelligence?** There is large intelligence variation within the human spectrum (though still striking even in the lower quartile)

 "Freedom" of will is identified by the inverse of a posterior compoarison between an agent's desires and reality.
 Ex: *I want to be free. -> You must not be where you want to be.
 The rock star feels free even though he is a cog in the industry's machine.
 (Welcome to the Machine)*.
+I consider this subjective freedom.

 ## 4 September 2020

-The brain acts to maximize its entropy too.
+Read and reflected on [*Towards a statistical mechanics of consciousness: maximization of number of connections is associated with conscious awareness*](https://arxiv.org/abs/1606.00821) Although operating on a free energy minimization, the brain acts to maximize its entropy.
+I realized the entropy or self-information is inversely related to energy.
 However, this entropy is a function of disconnected neurons.
 Large ensembles -> few microstates.
 The entropic force of the brain's joint distribution maintains local energy gradients/entropy minima such as ion gradiants.
 The brain then bcomes a maximum entropy model of its environment as gaussian processes are of their dataset.

+I noted that the Bayesian brain theory makes a sort of inverse model policy following its maximum entropy predictions of environmental state.

+## 3 September 2020

+Reading *Spinning Up: SAC*, maximum entropy action is about the least environmental influence.
+Internally, the agent minimizes entropy.

 ## 11 August 2020